-He said: “Competition and transparency are going to be key over the next few years if the costs of cremations and burials are going to be prevented from rising unchecked.”
+He added: “Competition and transparency are going to be key over the next few years if the costs of cremations and burials are going to be prevented from rising unchecked.”

 Beyond said that private funeral services firm Dignity run 19 of the 20 most expensive crematoriums in the country, with a direct correlation between an absence of competition and higher prices.

-It has never been more expensive to die, with funerals commonly now reaching £5,000 or more once all additional costs such as cars, coffins and admin fees are included.
+Funerals now commonly reaching £5,000 or more once all additional costs, such as cars, coffins and administration fees are included.

-Official figures also released today by Registers of Scotland showed that in 2017 there were 5,022 more deaths north of the Border than there were births registered.
+Official figures also released today by Registers of Scotland showed that in 2017 there were 5,022 more deaths north of the Border than births registered.

 A spokesman for Dignity claimed the company’s fees were “cheaper than the majority of local authorities and private providers”.

 He said: “People tell us that the most important factor in organising a cremation is being able to make a booking that allows them sufficient time to pay their respects to loved ones.

 “Our fee structure gives customers and their families a number of choices at different price levels.
 Dignity crematoria include components that our competitors often charge separately for, such as legal and practical necessities.”